THE NEW ZEALAND MARITIME RECORD

 Below: The Oak dining table from the Darra's saloon, now in the Lyttelton Museum.

 Thanks to James Turner, the Lyttelton Museum, Steven McLachlan (specialist in Maritime Covers) and Marcus Castell.
+Thanks to Liz Wright for the photograph of J. P. Eames, family and crew.
 Links open in a new browser window.

 New Zealand Maritime Record